- Books, Literature, and Writing

 Quite an MFP actually

 His earliest published works in journals such as the Albury Daily News, The Catholic Press and The Bulletin were presented under the pen-name of 'Mary Ann'.
-I have been unable to establish the reasoning for his use of a woman's name - except, again as a 'cloak' to hide his real identity, perhaps?
+Maybe, once again, as a 'cloak' to hide his real identity?

 As well as being a beloved and admired clergyman, ministering to the religious welfare of the people of Narrandera in NSW for some thirty years, he was a prolific poet and author.
-His book 'Around the Boree Log', pictured above, had five editions printed, and some 18,000 copies.
+His book 'Around the Boree Log', pictured above, had five editions printed - a total of 18,000 copies.

-It was made popular throughout Eastern Australia, and even as far afield as Ireland and America.
+Its popularity spread throughout Eastern Australia, and as far afield as Ireland and America.
 His works were used to make a film, and some twenty poems turned into songs.

 (The song version of 'Said Hanrahan' is performed for you below.)